 But if customers experience an emotional connection with an agent and feel like they are dealing with fellow humans and not machines, they will remember the interaction in a positive light and will continue to patronize the business.

 Gladly’s report confirms these findings: consumers choose service that is personalized over service that is fast.

 How to Find Balance in Customer Service?

-To achieve this balance a company can implement chatbot services without heavily relying on them for customer service solutions.
+To achieve this balance, a company can implement chatbot services to complete common, repetitive tasks without heavily relying on them for complex customer service solutions.